Solar Power and San Antonio: DoD Perspective

 Warranty – covers at least 85 percent production for 25 years

 #3 Custom Battery Backup for Maximum Energy Security

 What happens when we can no longer rely on a utility company during blackouts because they are in the same boat as us?
 This is where a rechargeable home battery backup system for our own energy becomes vital.
 After all, you’re following suit with the U.S. military, metropolitan cities and our current energy suppliers.
-The current leader in home battery storage is the Tesla Powerwall.
-The Powerwall allows us to be completely independent from the grid, or if you’re connected to the grid and it goes down, the Powerwall detects the outage under one second and seamlessly transitions to the backup without interruption.
-It’s the ultimate way to self-power our home, have back up power and have time-of-use load shifting for smarter energy management.
+The current leader in-home battery storage is the Tesla Powerwall.
+The Powerwall allows us to be completely independent of the grid, or if you’re connected to the grid and it goes down, the Powerwall detects the outage under one second and seamlessly transitions to the backup without interruption.
+It’s the ultimate way to self-power our home, have backup power and have time-of-use load shifting for smarter energy management.

 #4 Complete Your Solar Security Plan